helenclx/BellaBuffs-PHPMailer/README.md

 ## Description

 BellaBuffs includes the optional features to email new members after submitting the join form, email the fanlisting admin when a new member joins or email new members when their applications were approved.
-The original BellaBuffs script achieved this by using PHP's built-in `mail()` feature.
+The original BellaBuffs script achieved this by using PHP's built-in `mail()` function.

 This fork replaces the PHP `mail()` functions from BellaBuffs with PHPMailer, allowing a fanlisting to send out emails with SMTP, provided the fanlisting owner chooses to enable them, even if the hosting server does not support the PHP `mail()` function.